 A few years later I saw a video about a geo-cell solution for building roads with sand only.
 The website is The PRS-Neoweb™ Cellular Confinement System (www.prs-med.com).
 I think there are other similar geotextiles available but this is one that is well described on their website.
 Sand is placed into the geoweb, which eventually forms a stiffer layer.
 I assume that one could place the sand using mobile equipment or by hydraulically pumping coarse sand as a slurry.

-Building a road over a swamp in South America is somewhat similar to building a road out onto a tailings pond.
-Possibly the geo-cell would have application there too.
+Building a road over a swamp in Suriname is somewhat similar to building a road out onto a tailings pond.
+Possibly the geo-cells would have application there too.

 Use Hydraulic Sand

 The hydraulic sand was discharged between two bunds where it quickly settled out.
 It was somewhat similar to a tailings disposal operation.
-Placing the sand this way was low cost and didn’t require trucks driving out onto the swamp.
+Placing the sand using this approach was low cost and didn’t require trucks driving out onto the swamp.
 It also advanced the road with a very shallow front face, avoiding slumping failures or mudwaves ahead of the advance.
-Softer parts of the walkway route also incorporated geotextiles.
+A few softer sections of the walkway route also incorporated geotextiles.

 Geotextiles have many applications in the mining industry.
 There can be significant up-front costs to purchase and install them but don’t let that scare you away.
 The savings may been seen down the line.
 They are definitely worth a look.